 In cases where a foreign corporation intends to carry on substantial business activities in Hong Kong, the corporation will need to consider various factors before deciding whether to conduct the business through a branch or a subsidiary company.
 For example, the tax consequences (both in Hong Kong and overseas) of using each form might be significantly different.
-There are practical differences as well.
+There are also practical differences as to maintenance and filing requirements.
 The decision in each case depends on the particular facts of that case.
-The Hong Kong Office of Baker & McKenzie will be pleased to advise on this issue in each specific case.
+The Hong Kong Office of Baker McKenzie will be pleased to advise on this issue in each specific case.

-A representative office, on the other hand, is appropriate only if the foreign corporation does not intend to enter into or perform contracts with customers in Hong Kong, but rather will limit its Hong Kong operations to merely dissemination and gathering of information and liaising with customers and potential customers - in other words, the promotion of the corporation's business carried on elsewhere.
+A representative office, on the other hand, is appropriate only if the foreign corporation does not intend to enter into or perform contracts with customers in Hong Kong, but rather will limit its Hong Kong operations to merely non-profit making activities such as dissemination and gathering of information and liaising with customers and potential customers - in other words, the promotion of the corporation's business carried on elsewhere.

-This memorandum summarises the requirements for the establishment and maintenance of a Hong Kong company, a branch and a representative office of a non-Hong Kong company.
-For the avoidance of doubt and unless otherwise specified, all references to a company in this memorandum refers to a private company limited by shares incorporated in Hong Kong under the Companies Ordinance (Cap 622 of the Laws of Hong Kong)(the "Companies Ordinance").
+This guide summarises the requirements for the establishment and maintenance of a Hong Kong company and a branch and a representative office of a non-Hong Kong company.
+For the avoidance of doubt and unless otherwise specified, all references to a company in this guide refers to a private company limited by shares incorporated in Hong Kong under the Companies Ordinance (Cap 622 of the Laws of Hong Kong) ("Companies Ordinance").

-The Hong Kong Office of Baker & McKenzie will be pleased to assist in establishing your presence in Hong Kong and provide ongoing corporate services to maintain its good-standing in Hong Kong.
+The Hong Kong Office of Baker McKenzie will be pleased to assist in establishing your presence in Hong Kong and provide ongoing corporate services to maintain your business presence in good-standing in Hong Kong.

-ESTABLISHING A HONG KONG COMPANY
+FSTABI ISHING A HONG KONG COMPANY 7

-General overview
+General overview 2.1

 A company formed under Hong Kong law may be either limited by shares or by guarantee or unlimited.
 A company limited by shares can be either public or private.
 The usual form of a subsidiary company is a company limited by shares.
-This memorandum focuses only on a company limited by shares.
+This guide focuses only on a company limited by shares.

-If a company is limited by shares, the liability of whose members (the term for "shareholders") is limited to the amount, if any, unpaid on their shares.
-Such a company can be formed quickly, and requires little formality (see "Time required" below).
+If a company is limited by shares, the liability of its members (the term for "shareholders") is limited to the amount, unpaid on their shares, if any.
+Such a company can be formed quickly, and requires little formality (see section 2.2.1 on "Time required" below).